maxwolf621/Notes/lifeHooks.md

 export class BlockComponent { }

 /**
- * Father Component uses
+ * Father Component is used
- *  Child Component
+ *        in Child Component
  */
 @Component({
   selector: 'my-app',